Pulse Surveys Reveal Impact of Pandemic

 CVN released specific data on April 27 from post-9/11 veterans, active-duty military and their families.
-Among the key findings:
+The info was featured in a Stars & Stripes story on April 23.
+Among the highlights:

 – While 14% of the general population sought mental health care during COVID-19, 50% + sought mental health care in the military-connected community.